kneerunjun/aquascape-minder/docs/multi-threaded-lcd.md

 - My Raspberry runs python3.5 on Raspbian Jessie
 - 16X2 LCD HD44780U , is a green backlight LCD
-- I have tested the LCD working for about 48 hours continuous.
+- I have tested the LCD working for about 48 hours continuously.
 The above method has not yet scrambled the LCD
-- Im using `threading.Thread` standard threading library
+- I'm using `threading.Thread` standard threading library